What is the problem?

 Is change possible?

 Yes.
-ICCL does not believe that the Oireachtas intended to choke civil society when it amended the Electoral Act in 2001.
-Amendment of the relevant sections of the Electoral Act could be effected by a simple amending bill, or as a part of a wider reforming Bill.
+ICCL does not believe that the government intended to choke civil society when it amended the Electoral Act in 2001.
+Changing the relevant sections of the Electoral Act could be effected by a simple amending bill, or as a part of a wider reform of electoral law.